GodDraven/Quorum-Benchmark/README.md

-# BlockBench
+# Benchmark Introduction

-BlockBench is the first benchmarking framework for private blockchain systems.
-It serves as a fair means of comparison for different platforms and enables deeper understanding of different system design choices.

-BlockBench comes with both [macro benchmark workloads](src/macro) for evaluating the overall performance and [micro benchmark workloads](src/micro) for evaluating performance of individual layers.
+The benchmark is based on an open source benchmark [BlockBench](https://github.com/ooibc88/blockbench) for [quorum](https://github.com/Consensys/quorum).
+It includes a few shell scripts to deploy quorum nodes automatically and launch a set of clients to interact with quorum nodes.

+This version is based on an existing private network in a local machine.

 ## Workloads
+[Macro benchmark workloads](src/macro) is to evaluate the overall performance and [micro benchmark workloads](src/micro) is to evaluate performance of individual layers.

 ### Macro-benchmark